Why Are Electronic Drums So Expensive?

 How Much Should You Spend on Electronic Drums?

 Good-quality beginner e-drum kits cost around 400$, but you will need some accessories, which can cost from 100$ to 200$.
-You’re looking at 1000$ for an excellent e-drum kit for intermediate and professional drummers that need professional features.
-If you are a beginner, you can get away with a cheap and good e-drum kit and be satisfied.
+You’re looking at 1000$ for an excellent e-drum kit for beginner & intermediate drummers who need superb features.
+If you are a beginner, you can get away with an even cheaper e-drum kit and be satisfied.
 Most Alesis e-drum kits are affordable and great for home practice.

 Used vs. New Electronic Drums